 The amount of stimulation varies from person to person, but is usually started at a low level and slowly increased to a suitable level for each person.
 Usually it is set at 30 seconds of stimulation every five minutes through the day and night.
 The stimulator has a battery inside it, which can last approximately five years.
-When the battery is low, the stimulator needs to be replaced during an operation similar to when it was put in.
+When the battery is low, the stimulator needs to be replaced with a shorter operation to just replace the generator/ stimulator (usually lasting 45 minutes).

-Vagus nerve stimulation (VNS) therapy is a form of treatment for people with epilepsy whose seizures are not controlled with medication.
+Vagus nerve stimulation (VNS Therapy) is a form of treatment for people with epilepsy whose seizures are not controlled with medication.

-Helpline 01494 601400 Confidential, national call rate.
+Helpline 0300 102 0024 Confidential, freephone number.
 Information and emotional support.
 Visit epilepsysociety.org.uk/helpline for opening hours.

-What can VNS therapy do if I have a seizure?
+What can VNS Therapy do if I have a seizure?

-Some people have a warning or aura, which is a focal aware seizure, that tells them that they are going to have a further seizure.
-When this happens, a special magnet can be passed over the stimulator to give stronger stimulation for a slightly longer period of time.
+Some people have a warning or aura, which is a focal preserved consciousness seizure (previously called a focal aware seizure), that tells them that they may have a further seizure.

+When this happens, the VNS Therapy magnet can be passed over the stimulator to give stronger stimulation for a slightly longer period of time.
 This may stop the aura from developing into another seizure, or may reduce how long it takes the person to recover after a seizure.

 The magnet can be worn on the wrist like a watch, on a belt, or attached to a wheelchair.
 For people who have no warning before a seizure, someone else could use the magnet for them when a seizure happens.
+This may help stop or shorten the seizure.
 The magnet can also be swiped over the VNS after a seizure and it may help with post seizure recovery.

 Some people may experience an increase in heart rate during their seizures.
-The Aspire SR® and SenTiva® devices can pick up these changes and give automatic stimulation in a similar way to magnet stimulation.
+The Aspire SR® and SenTiva® devices can detect these changes and give automatic stimulation in a similar way to magnet stimulation.
+This can help stop seizures before they spread across the brain.

-Does VNS therapy have any side effects?
+Does VNS Therapy have any side effects?

-VNS therapy can cause side effects but usually only during the time that the nerve is being stimulated.
-Side effects may not happen for everyone but can include discomfort in the throat, a cough, difficulty swallowing, and a hoarse voice.
+VNS therapy can cause side effects but usually only during the time that the VNS stimulation is being increased to reach the suitable level for the individual, and when the VNS is delivering the current.
+Side effects may not happen for everyone but can include discomfort in the throat, a cough, and sometimes a hoarse voice.

 Side effects usually reduce over time and do not usually mean that the stimulator has to be switched off.
 If side effects are a problem, the neurologist or nurse can adjust the settings, or the magnet can be held over the stimulator for a few seconds to briefly stop the stimulation.
 VNS therapy does not affect, and is not affected by, anti-seizure medication.